 While this is by no means an exhaustive list, these are a few of our favorite places in Europe for when we’re solo.
 However there are tons of places worth checking out all over Western and Eastern Europe which can be safe, fun, and great places to meet others.
 Get out there and explore (then comment and tell us your favorites!).

-Note from Kristin: I’ve also been told by a few solo female traveling friends that while in Europe, they’ve used Tinder to meet up with others, even platonically.
+- Some solo female travelers I know used Tinder to meet up with others, even platonically.
 Just be upfront about exactly what you’re looking for before meeting up.

 Overall, Europe is very safe but it’s important to take some safety precautions.
 In general, places in Europe can even be safer than big cities in the US since most countries have outlawed guns and generally, assaults are few and far between, especially as they pertain to tourists (you can find stats by country here).